 I was actually pretty sneaky about it if I do say so myself.
 I just casually was like “here try this piece of spice cake I made, what do you think?”
-He took a bite and game me a thumbs up in approval and then, only then, did I inform him of the squash addition.
+He took a bite and gave me a thumbs up for approval and then, only then, did I inform him of the squash addition.

 My only regret is that I didn’t place a wager on this before he tried it.

 The squash once baked is quite sublime and really the only flavor that really shines is the cinnamon and spices.
 It’s such a warming snack cake and is a pretty interesting way to use up some leftover squash.

 The cake may look like it takes a long time to make but it really doesn’t.
 Most of the time is just heating up that squash in the oven.
 Once that is out of the way the rest of the cake takes less than 10 minutes to throw together.
 I ended up cooking the squash the night before so that by the morning I could whip this little puppy up super fast.
 It made the whole house smell amazing.

 This cake will hopefully make all those squash haters out there change their minds about how awesome this little veggie is.

 - 1 c. spelt flour